bf2fc6cc711aee1a0c2a/kas-fleet-manager/test/performance/README.md

-# Performance tests for Managed Service API for Kafka
+# Performance tests for Managed Service API for Dinosaur

 Performance tests utilize [locust](https://docs.locust.io/en/stable/api.html) and all the relevant code is available in `./test/performance` folder.
 Additionally, short living tokens are obtained with help of a small http server running from `test/performance/token_api/main.go`